MerelJac/pdfSearch/README.md

 # Picture Search Application

 The Picture Search Application is a web-based tool designed to help developers save and organize links to pictures and images with associated keywords.
 This application enables developers to quickly reference relevant images, add notes or additional keywords, and easily sort their picture collection for efficient project management.
-The application is password-protected to ensure data security and privacy.

 ## Key Features